What Is The Difference Between 14 SEER And SEER2 AC Systems?

 AC units with a 14 SEER rating are getting decommissioned.
 Since 14 SEER no longer meets the industry standard for most locations, you won’t be able to buy 14 SEER air conditioning systems after January 1, 2023.

-If your AC unit breaks down, you likely wouldn’t be able to replace your unit with anything less than a 14 SEER.
+If your AC System breaks down, you likely wouldn’t be able to replace your unit with anything less than a 14 SEER.
 However, you will have an opportunity to invest in an efficient cooling system that pushes out reliable cooler air and helps you save on energy costs.

 What happens if your current AC is lower than 14 SEER?